Serena (Pokémon): Reception

-The Pokémon Serena cosplay in August 2013.
+A Serena cosplay in August 2013.

 Serena has received generally positive reception, identified as a popular character among fans of the Pokémon anime.
 Jose Otero from IGN talks about Serena representing females and Calem representing males, saying, "it actually looks more interesting when they become rival characters for the player."
 Victoria McNally from The Mary Sue appreciates the presence of Serena's character in X and Y, which is considered to represent female players by providing options to change hairstyles and clothing styles.
 Dexerto writer Laura Grey noted various qualities that made her so popular, including her challenging stereotypes and "genuine nature and determination."
-Inside Games writer Sawadee Otsuka felt that the customization of characters in X and Y influenced players' enjoyment of them, particularly Serena, noting that players seemed to become more interested in playing as her due to the fashion mechanic.
+Inside Games writer Sawasdee Otsuka felt that the customization of characters in X and Y influenced players' enjoyment of them, particularly Serena, noting that players seemed to become more interested in playing as her due to the fashion mechanic.
 Japanese celebrity Shoko Nakagawa cut her hair short, attributing it to Serena cutting her hair short in the anime.
+In the July 2023 issue of Animedia magazine, Serena was ranked by readers as the fifth most popular female anime character of all time.

 The kiss between Serena and Ash was the subject of discussion, particularly how it was designed to be less explicit.

 The ship between Serena and Ash has been the subject of discussion among fans and critics.
-The relationship between Serena and Ash has created a fan community of people who ship them together, with the ship name being called "AmourShipping", with speculation being made that Serena and Ash would end up together.
+The relationship between Serena and Ash has created a fan community of people who ship them together, with the ship name being called "AmourShipping" or "SatoSere" (Japanese: サトセレ), with speculation being made that Serena and Ash would end up together.
 Polygon writer Allegra Frank also discussed the shipping community behind the two, believing that the fact that Serena seemed to actually love him set her apart from other common ships with Ash, such as Misty and May.
 Screen Rant writer Samantha King felt that Serena was the true love for Ash, arguing that he has shown no real romantic interactions with anyone except Serena and that the more recent episodes with Misty dashed hopes for that ship due to it being presented platonically.
-Comic Book Resources writer Joe Ballard agreed with this sentiment, arguing that Misty being quick to anger and mock Ash did not work as well for Ash, where Serena's gentle personality balanced well with Ash's excitable personality, Serena's love of Ash became very iconic for Pokémon shipping fans, and the Serena X Ash ship was often listed in the "10 Best Pokémon Ships".
+Comic Book Resources writer Joe Ballard agreed with this sentiment, arguing that Misty being quick to anger and mock Ash did not work as well for Ash, where Serena's gentle personality balanced well with Ash's excitable personality.